-Aquablation therapy is the only treatment for BPH that combines the three key elements to remove prostate tissue safely, quickly and precisely, namely 1) real-time, multi-dimensional imaging for improved decision-making and treatment planning, 2) accuracy of an autonomous robot for precise treatment execution according to the surgeon's plan and 3) power of a heat-free waterjet, which eliminates the possibility of complications arising from thermal injury.
-In a randomized, double-blinded trial of Aquablation vs. transurethral resection of prostate (TURP) in men with 30-80 cc prostates (WATER trial), Aquablation demonstrated non-inferior symptom relief as compared to TURP, but with considerable reduction in resection time and a lower risk of sexual dysfunction[19].
-Notably, Aquablation was associated with a superior symptom relief benefit in a subgroup of larger (50-80 cc) prostates.
-Such results thus served as the impetus for the WATER II trial, a single-arm prospective, multicenter, international clinical trial of Aquablation for the surgical treatment of LUTS/BPH associated with large prostate volumes (80-150 cc).
-Data demonstrating 1-month feasibility and safety were recently published[20].
-Herein, we present longer 3-month safety and efficacy data from the cohort of Canadian men included in the WATER II trial.
+More recently, Aquablation (PROCEPT BioRobotics, Inc., U.S.), a robotically executed, surgeon-guided, ultrasound imaging-aided, waterjet treatment has become available, with U.S. Food and Drug Administration approval in December 2017 as an option for the management of LUTS/ BPH.18 In short, Aquablation therapy is the only treatment for BPH that combines the three key elements to remove prostate tissue safely, quickly, and precisely, namely 1) real-time, multidimensional imaging for improved decision-making and treatment planning; 2) accuracy of an autonomous robot for precise treatment execution according to the surgeon's plan; and 3) power of a heat-free waterjet, which eliminates the possibility of complications arising from thermal injury.
+In a randomized, double-blinded trial of Aquablation vs. transurethral resection of prostate (TURP) in men with 30-80 cc prostates (WATER trial), Aquablation demonstrated non-inferior symptom relief as compared to TURP, but with considerable reduction in resection time and a lower risk of sexual dysfunction.19 Notably, Aquablation was associated with a superior symptom relief benefit in a subgroup of larger (50-80 cc) prostates.
+Such results thus served as the impetus for the WATER II trial, a single-arm, prospective, multicentre, international clinical trial of Aquablation for the surgical treatment of LUTS/BPH associated with large-prostate volumes (80-150 cc).
+Data demonstrating one-month feasibility and safety were recently published.20 Herein, we present longer three-month safety and efficacy data from the cohort of Canadian men included in the WATER II trial.